OliverCodez/VerusPay/readme.md

 == Screenshots ==

-1. This is the main settings area for VerusPay within WooCommerce's `Settings->Payments` section.
+1. This is the main settings area for VerusPay within WooCommerce's "Settings->Payments" section.
 Each of the headings expand upon clicking.

 2. The RPC Settings section is where the store owner enters the connection settings for Verus blockchain integration.